flopezag/fiware-user-creation/docs/ISSUE_TEMPLATE.md

+# Issue template

-# Prerequisites
+## Prerequisites

-Please answer the following questions for yourself before submitting an issue. **YOU MAY DELETE THE PREREQUISITES SECTION.**
+Please answer the following questions for yourself before submitting an issue.
+**YOU MAY DELETE THE PREREQUISITES SECTION.**

-- [ ] I am running the latest version
+* [ ] I am running the latest version
-- [ ] I checked the documentation and found no answer
+* [ ] I checked the documentation and found no answer
-- [ ] I checked to make sure that this issue has not already been filed
+* [ ] I checked to make sure that this issue has not already been filed
-- [ ] I'm reporting the issue to the correct repository (for multi-repository projects)
+* [ ] I'm reporting the issue to the correct repository (for multi-repository projects)

-# Expected Behavior
+## Expected Behavior

 Please describe the behavior you are expecting.

-# Current Behavior
+## Current Behavior

 What is the current behavior?

-# Failure Information (for bugs)
+## Failure Information (for bugs)

 Please help provide information about the failure if this is a bug.
 If it is not a bug, please remove the rest of this template.

-## Steps to Reproduce
+### Steps to Reproduce

 Please provide detailed steps for reproducing the issue.

 1. step 1
-2. step 2
+1. step 2
-3. you get it...
+1. you get it...

-## Failure Logs
+### Failure Logs

 Please include any relevant log snippets or files here.